codefresh-io/cap-docs.codefresh.io/_docs/installation/hybrid-gitops.md

 </br>
 {:/}

-#### Ingress-less flags
+### Ingress-less flags
-These flags are required to install the runtime without an ingress controller.
+These flags are required to install tunnel-based Hybird Runtimes, without an ingress controller.

 **Access mode**
 Required.